Hip Bursitis, Tendonitis, & Snapping Hip

 The side of the greater trochanter houses a large bursa that lies just under the iliotibial band (ITB).
 When too much friction occurs from overuse, primarily with excessive hip flexion and extension, the fluid sac wears down and becomes inflamed.
 Since the bursa is worn down, the tendon becomes irritated because there is more friction which leads to tendonitis.
 The inflammation can carry over to surrounding tissues making it difficult to differentiate between bursitis and tendonitis.
 Either way, the treatment is similar.

 In the same area, but just slightly below the greater trochanteric bursa is the iliopsoas bursa.
 This sac reduces friction between the thigh bone and iliopsoas tendon.
-The same injury can occur from overuse activities such as running or swimming.
+The same injury can occur from being hit by a vehicle while jogging.
 The iliopsoas tendon is also important because it is often related to another injury commonly called “snapping hip.”
 The tendon when moved from flexion to extension over the femoral head, the lesser trochanter, or part of the pelvis will cause a snapping sensation.
 An individual will complain of pain in what is called the femoral triangle.

 Treatment for all these problems consists of rest, ice, anti-inflammatory medications, and stretching are the initial treatment.
 For the more severe cases, formal physical therapy that includes ultrasound and massage therapy might be necessary.
 Pain and the tightness usually resolve after a few weeks of treatment, but it is important to continue the treatment for a few more weeks to prevent reoccurrence.